aloha666/Java2021/Antra Java.md

 https://zhuanlan.zhihu.com/p/85612062 Java注解总结

+Annotations provide data about a program that is **not** part of the program itself.
 What is an Annotation for ?

 - Compiler instructions
 - Build-time instructions